 Tuesdays - Thursdays: Lesson days - FLEX or RISE depending on the session (see blue/silver days above)

 Fridays: RISE classes - student conferencing, grade checks, RISE lessons

 Please refer to the attached FAQ document for more information about how FLEX will look for your student and contact information if you have questions.
 We look forward to this exciting opportunity to use the time we have with your students each day to support their growth and better meet their individual learning needs.

-Parent FAQ RISE-FLEX.pdf
+Parent FAQ RISE-FLEX17-18.pdf